hpc2n/intro-git/scripts/3.basic-commands/LECTURE.md

 ---

 <!-- .slide: data-background="#ffffff" -->
-If we want to add all the files that can be staged we can do:
+If we want to add all the files for staging we can do:

 ```console
 $ git add -A        (all files including those in the parent folder)